What do you think of when you think of Thanksgiving? Personally, I think of a giant spread of food. 🍽 😋

 In a distant future, how would the founding of your company be celebrated?
 It’s time to get creative… 💭

-You may be unable to eat together, but you’re still able to celebrate together!
-Since your employees can’t “bring” food in, host a Zoom party and ask your team members to bring something along to show off—like something that reminds them of your company or a colleague.
+Host a Zoom (or in-person) party and ask your team members to bring something along to share—like a memento that reminds them of your company or a colleague.

-You may not be able to try each other’s dishes, but you can still tell stories, express your gratitude, and celebrate!
+You may or may not be able to try each other’s dishes, but you can still tell stories, express your gratitude, and celebrate!

 Similarly, you could try a Thanksgiving-themed scavenger hunt!